technicat/talkdimsum/README.md

 The Swift version has more features and polish but shares the same data

-The flutter dev channel is used for development
+I'm using the flutter dev channel for this project